Fool's Gold Loaf: Coverage

 The Fool's Gold Loaf connection to Elvis Presley dominates the media's coverage of the subject.
-It was widely reported as "legend" by the media; including the NBC's Today, The Joplin Globe, and the Gloucester Daily Times.
+It was widely reported as "legend" by the media, including NBC's Today, The Joplin Globe, and the Gloucester Daily Times.
 Doug Clark, a columnist for The Spokesman-Review, recounts the popular story and writes that the Fool's Gold Recipe is "surprisingly tasty" and notes that it contains around 8000 Cal.
 The popular legend and sandwich were also noted by the Smithsonian.

 The Fool's Gold Loaf has been detailed in Ramble Colorado: The Wanderer's Guide to the Offbeat, Overlooked, and Outrageous.
 The Peanut Butter and Co.
 Cookbook refers to the Fool's Gold Loaf legend and ties it to the peanut butter, banana and bacon sandwich, also known as the "Elvis sandwich".

 In popular culture

 The Fool's Gold Loaf is a recurring motif in the 2013 romantic comedy The F Word (released in some territories as What If), where the protagonists discuss and prepare the sandwich; screenwriter Elan Mastai has said he used the sandwich as a storytelling device.

 The track "01:40 FOOLS GOLD" appears on Phil Broikos' 2021 album a day in music: 1am; in notes accompanying the release, he described it as inspired by Elvis Presley's late-night flight to Denver to eat the Fool's Gold Loaf.

+The "Elvis Challenge" at Succotash restaurant in Kansas City, Missouri, consisting of a Fool's Gold Loaf with almond butter, blueberry jam, bacon, eggs, and cheese, was featured in a season 8 episode of Man v.
+Food.